KaiXiechaoren/KaiXie.homepage.github.io/_pages/about.md

-# 🔍 Research interests
+# 🔍 Research areas
-### Ph.D. project-Application of AI in electricity market
+### 🎯Ph.D. project-Application of AI in electricity market

-It is application-oriented, mainly using various AI methods to handle prediction and decision-making problems in the electricity market.
+An application-driven project focused on using AI techniques to solve prediction and decision-making challenges in electricity markets.

 **Key topics include:**
-- Time series forecasting for electricity prices
+- ⚡Time series forecasting for electricity prices

-- Trading decision using reinforcement learning and large language models (LLMs)
+-🤖 Trading decision using reinforcement learning and large language models

 ### The other research interest-Mechanism design for promoting cooperation in evolutionary game theory

-It leans towards theory, mainly using mathematical methods to describe and simulate group games, and is also committed to the research on interpretability based on reinforcement learning.
+A theory-oriented line of research aiming to design cooperation-promoting mechanisms using mathematical modeling and reinforcement learning.

 **Key topics include:**
-- Population-level game simulation and strategy evolution
+- 🧬Population-level game simulation and strategy evolution

-- Stability analysis based on control theory
+- 🔧Stability analysis based on control theory

-- Interpretable reinforcement learning models for understanding strategic behavior
+- 🔍Interpretable reinforcement learning for strategic behavior

 # 🔥 News